ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Evaluation

-Figure~\ref{fig:main_results} compares batch scheduling strategies under single-node PD co-location.
-Figure~\ref{fig:main_results} shows that \systemname{} consistently outperforms all baselines in both TDG and SLO attainment across all tested datasets and models, demonstrating its superior ability to schedule multi-priority requests under varying loads.
-Second, deadline-first based strategies (e.g., FairBatching and Sarathi-FCFS) perform well under low load, matching \systemname{} in system gain.
-However, their performance degrades sharply at higher request rates, falling below even vLLM-FCFS and Weighted VTC.
-This confirms that while such strategies work under light load, they become suboptimal under contention and lead to widespread deadline misses, which aligns with our analysis in \textsection\ref{sec:static_scheduler}.
-Third, although Sarathi-Priority and Weighted-VTC consider priority, each has critical flaws.
-Sarathi-Priority's strict prioritization starves low-priority requests, hurting overall gain.
-Weighted VTC focuses only on token-based fairness and ignores SLO constraints, resulting in poor TDG and SLO attainment.
+\textbf{Single-Node Performance.} Figure~\ref{fig:main_results} reports batch scheduling performance under single-node PD co-location and shows that \systemname{} consistently achieves the best TDG and SLO attainment across all tested datasets and models.
+Deadline-first strategies (e.g., FairBatching and Sarathi-FCFS) perform well under low load, matching \systemname{} in system gain, but degrade sharply at higher request rates and eventually fall below vLLM-FCFS and Weighted VTC.
+This aligns with our analysis in \textsection\ref{sec:static_scheduler}.
+Although Sarathi-Priority and Weighted VTC are priority-aware, each has a critical limitation: Sarathi-Priority's strict prioritization starves low-priority requests and hurts overall gain, while Weighted VTC focuses on weighted token fairness but ignores SLO constraints, resulting in lower TDG and SLO attainment.